 During the heyday of Versailles as a royal residence, the most important room was the King's Chamber, which overlooks the Marble Court.
 It's where banquets took place, and ceremonies were held.
 If you were lucky, you could even watch the king eat his dinner!

 Louvre Skip-the-Line Tour

 The Hall of Mirrors is lined with 357 mirrors.
 If you recall your high school history class, the Treaty of Versailles was signed here in 1919, officially ending World War I.

 At 1,977 acres the gardens at Versailles are simply not doable on foot, for most people anyway.
 However, you can rent bicycles, golf carts, or take a little train to the Petit Trianon to see Marie-Antoinette's private getaway.

-Versailles was begun by Louis XIII (1601 to 1643) as a humble hunting lodge and was expanded by Louis XIV.
+Versailles was begun by Louis XIII (1601-1643) as a humble hunting lodge; a massive expansion was effected by his successor, Louis XIV.
 In 1682, the Sun King officially moved his court and the government from Paris to the Palace of Versailles.

-When the Royal Opera House was inaugurated in 1770, it was the biggest performance hall in all of Europe.
+When the Royal Opera House at Versailles was inaugurated in 1770, it was the biggest performance hall in all of Europe.
 But, by the end of World War II, the Royal Opera House at the Palace of Versailles was in ruins.
 At that time a plan was enacted to return to its original glory.
 The restored opera house was inaugurated in April 1957, with Queen Elizabeth II in attendance.
 Today, the opera house is used for events throughout the year.
-(Everyday entrance to the opera house is reserved for VIP visitors, like on this tour.)

 • New Years Eve in Paris…